mudhairless/fbpng/README.md

   Copyright (C) 2022 Ebben Feagan

-  zlib code Copyright (C) 1995-2005 Jean-loup Gailly and Mark Adler
+  zlib code (C) 1995-2017 Jean-loup Gailly and Mark Adler

   See license.txt and zlib/zlib.h for more information.